Malik Shakeel Awan

 Malik Shakeel Awan (ملک شکیل اعوان; born 25 January 1966) is a Pakistani politician and businessman who served as a member of the National Assembly of Pakistan from 2010 to 2013.

 Early life and education

 Awan was born on 25 January 1966 in Rawalpindi, Punjab.

 He received his early education at The Capital School and graduated from Gordon College.
 Shakeel was and remained Student Leader of Gordon College from 1986 to 1990.

 Political career

 Early political career (1985–2002)

-He started his political career in 1985 under the guidance of a senior PML(N) Leader, Khawaja Mehmood Ahmed Minto.
+He started his political career in 1985 under the guidance of a senior PML(N) Leader, Khawaja Mehmood Ahmed Minto and renowned student leader Khawaja Saad Rafique.

 He had previously served as a nazim of UC 46 Rawalpindi, from 1985 to 2002, Awan was also the parliamentary leader of PML(N) in the District Assembly of Rawalpindi.

 Politically inactive years (2002–2010)

 He ran for a seat on the Provincial Assembly of Punjab from constituency PP-12 (Rawalpindi-VII) as a candidate for PML-N in the 2002 Pakistani general election but was unsuccessful.
 He received 8,324 votes and lost the seat to Amar Fida Paracha of PPP.

 Awan had not participated in the 2008 Pakistani general election, rather, he decided to later run as a candidate of the National Assembly of Pakistan, in the upcoming by-elections.